 Nintendo didn’t enter the HD console market until 2012 when it released the Wii U. This was around four years after Sony and Microsoft and at the point when more than 75% of US households actually had HD displays in their home.

-Nintendo Switch 2: what we want to see
+New Nintendo Switch: what we want to see

 Charge less for necessary accessories or sell better bundles